CSGuides/grad-job-guide/_applying/submitting.md

 was also super helpful -- since the application process spanned months, some of my materials changed slightly over time.
-By the time my interviews were scheduled, I found it really helpful to be able to "go back in time" to recall which materials I had submitted where. .
+By the time my interviews were scheduled, I found it really helpful to be able to "go back in time" to recall which materials I had submitted where.

+Now that you have written and submitted your application materials, the next step is [interviewing](interviewing.md)!.